-Food and beverage content is wildly popular across all social media platforms, and restaurants that take the time to make social media a strategic part of their marketing mix can reap major rewards.
+Food and beverage content is wildly popular across all social media platforms, and restaurants that take the time to make social media a strategic part of their marketing mix can reap significant rewards.

 The good news?
 Learning how to use social media for restaurants can be done with a minimal time commitment.
-Here are tips, best practices and examples of how restaurateurs are navigating — and conquering — social media marketing for restaurants.
+Here are tips, best practices and examples of how restaurateurs navigate social media marketing for restaurants.

-Social media marketing can throttle everything from your website traffic to your establishment’s foot traffic.
-One 2016 report from Social Media Examiner showed that 66% of the marketers surveyed saw lead generation benefits when they used social media platforms for six or more hours per week.
+- 66% of surveyed marketers saw lead generation benefits when they used social media platforms for 6 or more hours per week.
 (Social Media Examiner report, 2016)

 Increased Brand Awareness

 Facebook and Instagram have the largest audiences of all social media platforms, with 2.85 billion monthly users worldwide.
 Using the platforms, you can entice visitors with rich visuals that show off your menu items, staff and anything else that makes your restaurant unique.

 Creating quality social media content encourages audience engagement.
 And seeing relevant, interesting posts about your restaurant can help deepen your relationship with current customers.
 If they like and share your posts, that further broadens your social media reach and exposes your brand to potential new diners.

 More Website Traffic

 A 2018 experiment conducted by Hootsuite demonstrated a positive correlation between social media engagements and better search engine rankings.